anik-jha/portfolio/actual_contents/llm_components/llm_components_part1.md

 ## Introduction: The Great Language Model Heist

 Imagine you're trying to predict what comes next in a sentence.
-Humans do this constantly—we finish each other's sentences, anticipate plot twists, and know that "May the Force be..." will almost certainly end with "with you."
+Humans do this constantly - we finish each other's sentences, anticipate plot twists, and know that "May the Force be..." will almost certainly end with "with you."
 But how do you teach a machine to do this?

 The answer, my friend, is transformers.
 Not the robots-in-disguise kind, but the architecture that's been causing both excitement and existential dread since 2017.
 Let's take this journey together, building from the ground up.